tardate/LittleArduinoProjects/Kinetics/FQ777-954/TearDown/README.md

 ## Notes

-The FQ777-954 and it's derivatives (RC Leading RC101W, Cheerson CX-10W..) is a pretty hot item if one can judge by the number of unboxing and flight test reports - a simple [search on youtube](https://www.youtube.com/results?search_query=FQ777-954) will find a few thousand.
+The FQ777-954 and its derivatives (RC Leading RC101W, Cheerson CX-10W..) is a pretty hot item if one can judge by the number of unboxing and flight test reports - a simple [search on youtube](https://www.youtube.com/results?search_query=FQ777-954) will find a few thousand.
 I get the impression someone has been flooding the market with review units!